bmruszaj/cnn-ssl-representations/README.md

 ---

-This repository contains code and experiments for evaluating the impact of replacing the final pooling layer in ResNet-18 with self-supervised pooling modules (Autoencoder, Variational Autoencoder, SimCLR).
+This repository contains code and experiments for evaluating the impact of replacing the final pooling layer in ResNet-18 with self-supervised pooling modules (Autoencoder, Variational Autoencoder, SimCLR, BYOL).
 The goal is to compare classification performance and representation quality on the CIFAR-10 dataset.

 ---